Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Abstract

 \section{Abstract}

 Existing studies on federated learning (FL) are mostly focused on system orchestration for~\textit{static~snapshots}~of~the~network~and~making~\textit{static control decisions} (e.g., spectrum allocation).
 However, real-world wireless networks are susceptible to \textit{temporal variations} of wireless channel capacity and users' datasets.
-In this paper, we incorporate \textit{multi-granular system dynamics} (MSDs) into FL, including (M1) dynamic wireless channel capacity, captured by a set of discrete-time events, called $\mathscr{D}$-Events, and (M2) dynamic datasets of users.
-The latter is characterized by (M2-a)~modeling~the~dynamics~of~user's~dataset~size via~an~\textit{ordinary differential equation} and (M2-b) introducing~\textit{dynamic~model~drift},~formulated~via~a~\textit{partial~differential~inequality}, drawing concrete analytical connections between the dynamics of users' datasets and FL accuracy.
-We then conduct FL orchestration under MSDs by introducing \underline{d}ynamic \underline{c}ooperative F\underline{L} with dedicated \underline{M}AC schedulers ({\tt DCLM}), exploiting the unique features of open radio access network (O-RAN). {\tt DCLM} proposes (i) a hierarchical device-to-device (D2D)-assisted model training, (ii) dynamic~control~decisions~through~dedicated~O-RAN~MAC~schedulers,~and~(iii) asymmetric~user~selection.~We provide extensive theoretical analysis to study the convergence~of~{\tt DCLM}.
-We then optimize the degrees of freedom (e.g., user selection and spectrum allocation) in {\tt DCLM} through a highly non-convex optimization problem.
-We develop a systematic approach to obtain the solution for this problem, opening the door to solving a broad variety of network-aware FL optimization problems.
-We show the efficiency of {\tt DCLM} via numerical simulations and provide a series of future directions.
+In this paper, we study the impacts of the dynamics of (i) wireless channels and (ii) users' datasets on the FL execution.
+The former is captured by introducing a set of discrete time events while the latter is characterized by a novel~\textit{ordinary differential equation} and the metric of~\textit{dynamic~model~drift},~formulated~via~a~\textit{partial~differential~inequality}, drawing concrete analytical connections between the dynamics of users' datasets and FL accuracy.
+We then propose \underline{d}ynamic \underline{c}ooperative F\underline{L} with dedicated \underline{M}AC schedulers ({\tt DCLM}), exploiting the unique features of open radio access network (O-RAN) to execute FL. {\tt DCLM} entails (i) a hierarchical device-to-device (D2D)-assisted model training, (ii) dynamic~control~decisions~through~dedicated~O-RAN~MAC~schedulers,~and~(iii) asymmetric~user~selection.~We provide extensive theoretical analysis to study the convergence~of~{\tt DCLM} and then aim to optimize its degrees of freedom (e.g., user selection and spectrum allocation) through a non-convex optimization problem.
+We develop a systematic and generic approach to obtain the solution for this problem.
+We finally show the efficiency of {\tt DCLM} via numerical simulations and provide a series of future directions.